Seabridge Gold

 Seabridge Gold is a Canadian company that is pursuing the development of the Kerr Sulphurets Mitchell ("KSM") gold-silver-molybdenum-copper mine in northwest British Columbia.
 Headquartered in Toronto, the company is listed on the Toronto Stock Exchange and the New York Stock Exchange.
 The company was founded in 1979 as a mining company but, in 1999, re-organized to pursue exploration and development of gold deposits with a new board of directors and new management team.
 Of the mineral properties acquired between 2000 and 2002, the KSM project emerged as its core asset.
 The project advanced through its preliminary feasibility study and received its environmental assessment approval in 2014.
 The Company has completed new development plans and is actively looking for a partner to co-develop the project.
 KSM is one of the world’s largest gold/copper projects as measured by mineral reserves and resources.
-Seabridge also owns several other mineral properties, including the Courageous Lake project in Northwest Territories, the Iskut project in northwest BC, the Snowstorm project in Nevada and the 3 Aces project in Canada’s Yukon.
+Seabridge also owns several other mineral properties, including the Bronson Corridor Project in northwest BC, the Snowstorm project in Nevada and the 3 Aces project in Canada’s Yukon.

 Corporate history

 The company was incorporated as Chopper Mines Incorporated on September 14, 1979, in Vancouver, British Columbia, Canada.
 It was listed on the Canadian Venture Exchange.
 It was renamed Dragoon Resources Ltd on November 9, 1984, and pursued exploration work on mineral properties, principally in British Columbia and Labrador.
 Between 1998 and 1999 the company underwent a major re-organization, with a new management to pursue gold and the company was renamed Seabridge Resources Ltd on May 20, 1998.
 Between 2000 and 2002 they acquired numerous exploratory gold projects in Canada and the U.S., including the KSM property in British Columbia and the Courageous Lake Project located in the Northwest Territories.
 On June 20, 2002, they adopted the name Seabridge Gold and moved its corporate headquarters to Toronto.
 The company became listed on the American Stock Exchange in 2004 and graduated from the TSX Venture Exchange to the Toronto Stock Exchange in 2008.
 Its stock had peaked in October 2007 based on the potential of its KSM holdings.
-In 2016, Seabridge acquired SnipGold Corp. (formerly Skyline Gold Corporation) in an all-stock deal valued at $10 million for its Iskut project in northern British Columbia.
+In 2016, Seabridge acquired SnipGold Corp. (formerly Skyline Gold Corporation) in an all-stock deal valued at $10 million for its Bronson Corridor Project (formerly Iskut project) in northern British Columbia.